 Each year the agency makes it a priority to reflect on accomplishments and challenges and identify trends and issues that warrant attention in the months ahead.
-The novel coronavirus known as COVID-19 presented new issues and challenges for the agency and the construction industry, which were both deemed "essential" under Executive Order 1463 issued by Mississippi Governor Tate Reeves.
-Throughout the pandemic, the agency worked diligently to meet the demands of contractor licensing and investigate complaints against contractors.
 Utilizing strategies outlined in the agency's strategic plan such as increased jobsite visits and greater public education outreach methods has led to an increase in the total number of licenses and a decrease in consumer complaints.
 Below is a summary of the Board's accomplishments.